kwaldenphd/python-intro/README.md

 3. As in the Lab #4 and Midterm Project work in HTML/CSS, one of the features of an IDE is that syntax highlighting, which recognizes the language you are writing in and uses color/font highlighting to visually help you write and understand programs.

-4. Run your first program in the terminal window, using the following command.
+4. Run your first program in the Replit terminal window, using the following command: `python main.py`.
+You can also run the program using "Run"
-`python main.py`

 5. The `print()` function will output the value passed to it, including a string.